antiweevil/antiweevil/README.md

 hello.

-◇ about me: i design scripts, payloads, and other programs, mainly in python.
+◇ i design scripts, payloads, and other programs, mainly in python.

 ◇ currently working on: evil twin attacks.